-- Find a local networking group on eventbrite and hangout with other people who share your passion.
+- Find a local networking group on eventbrite, meet-up and hangout with other people who share your passion.

 - Take public transportation or take the longest drive route to hangout with a friend or family in another state.

-- Call the cleaning company to clean the house.
+- Call the cleaning company to clean your house.

-- Drop your clothes off at the laundress or cleaners.
+- Don’t do your own laundry, drop your clothes off at the laundress or cleaners.

 - Hit the gym for a workout in gym clothes and work your “butt and waist off”.